THE FOLLOWING MAY NOT BE REPRODUCED

 a computer, or by some other method?

-Until a decade and a half ago, I did designs on paper using a plastic template.
+Until a decade and a half or so ago, I did designs on paper using a plastic template.
 However, one cannot deny the ease of making design changes to a computer lighting plot versus a paper one.
 So I currently design only using a computer.
 Now, this does not include the initial impressions; I typically commit those by hand on to paper at the early rehearsals.
 I take the papers home and transfer the ideas to a computer file.
 On rare occasions, I have taken a laptop to a rehearsal and done designs and updates "live", but it's not the norm for me.
 I like to think about changes at home away from the venue before committing them to the design.

 Regardless of how it has been done, after each update is put into the computer, I print out the revised plot and use that paper copy at rehearsals to pencil in alterations, subtractions and/or additions.
 Then those changes are saved in the computer and a new printout is taken to the next rehearsal.
 Eventually I arrive at a final, or close to final, plot that can be given to the crew for the hang.
 If need be, I type a file for a dimmer patch and also print that out, but dimmer circuit numbers have sometimes been included on the plot next to each light.
 All these printouts give me a nice series of plots for my archives that show the evolution of that particular lighting design.